emmanuelm8410/github-tutorial/README.md

 ## Repository Setup
 * Creating an SSH key- **first** you would need to go to your github account and then click on the top right> profile icon> settings
 * On the left of the side bar you would see > SSH and GPG
-* Click "new SSH key"
+* __Click__ "new SSH key"

 ---
 ## Workflow & Commands
- * `git status` This command tells you where you are in your file or any changes made and tracks it all.
  * `git init`

+This command can create a new repository

+ * `git status`

+This command tells you where you are in your file or any changes made and tracks it all.
+ * `git add`

+ This command adds in all the files into the staging area
+ * `git add --all`

+This command adds in all the changes and even the deleted files
+ * `git commit`

+ This command records changes to the repository

 ---
 ## Rolling Back Changes
-    *Roll back Changes is like undoing the changes you've made with the power of git `
+* Roll back Changes is like undoing the changes you've made with the power of git If you'd like to practice, [click this link](https://github.com/emmanuelm8410/rollback-scavenger-hunt)
+* First in these rollback changes you _need_ to type in `git status`.